 3) Stay with a good diet

 Keeping on the diet that you have been used to is another important factor.
 If you have been eating oatmeal for breakfasts during your training, don’t wake up the morning of the tournament and go have eggs and bacon.
 Going off a diet routine can give you stomach problems.
 Those problems can give you nausea issues and affect how you do.
 Same thing with supplements.
 If you haven’t taken supplements beforehand and the day of the tournament comes, don’t go try some because they can take a toll on your body.
 If there is something you want to try, try it in advance during your training to make sure your body adapts to it.
+If you need tips for cutting weight, make sure to check out this blog post: “5 Tips To Cut Weight For BJJ”

 2) Don’t worry about the brackets